solid-contrib/gitter-solid/README.md

   folder for different kinds of chats.

-  The separate folders are necessary when using a server-based pod, because it is important to make sure that creating a copy of chat data in a solid pod does not give anyone access to is who would not have access to it on gitter.
+  The separate folders are necessary when using a server-based pod, because it is important to make sure that creating a copy of chat data in a solid pod does not give anyone access to it who would not have access to it on gitter.
 Particularly, don't make any chat data public unless it was a public chat on gitter.